sparrdrem/otn/README.md

 In this, the modern computer will be refered to as the "client" and the old computer the "server".
 This will be explained later.

-The client hosts a script that controls all of the client-side magic.
+The client hosts some scripts that controls all of the client-side magic.
 The server connects to the modern PC and inputs information (IP and file name).

 ### The Client-side Magic
 The client consists of 3 components - the Frontend, WGET, and, the beating heart of OTN, PDFToPrinter.
 WGET downloads the PDF from the server and PDFToPrinter prints it, while the front end wraps it all up into a user-friendly script.

 ### The Not-As-Cool Server-side Magic
-The server really only consists of an FTP server, which hosts the PDF files on the computer.
+The server really only consists of an _ server, which hosts the PDF files on the computer.

 ## Why I Made This Project
 Well it's a few years before college, I might as well start making some preparations.
 I decided I'd use my PowerMac G3 as my main computer and bring my desktop for gaming and to keep some servers I run operational.
-Sure, I could just use my desktop, but I just really want to use my PowerMac.
+Sure, I could just use my desktop, but I just really want to use my PowerMac because I'm weird.
 So I will.
 One thing I know I'll have to do is print documents.
 However, I realized that its gonna be hard and expensive to find a printer that has drivers for Mac OS 9.2.2, so I needed a different solution, and that's when I made OTN.

 ## Installation and Usage
 ### PowerMac Instructions